michael8rown/ansible/README.md

 * set that user's password
 * add that user to sudo

-Once this step is complete, you must reboot.
+Once this step is complete, you must `reboot`.

 ### Step 4: Post-installation tasks